 Utility work and other projects in the Right-of-Way

 Boulder County, by state statue, regulates utility and other construction in the right-of-way to maintain access to utilities, ensure the integrity of roads, and to ensure safety and traffic flow.

 Public Utilities use the right-of-way to install and maintain facilities such as water, sewer, electric, gas, telecommunications, and cable television services.
-This use by public utilities is regulated by Boulder County’s Utility Construction Permit process.
-For more information, contact Rocky Milano, email, 303-682-6737.
+This use by public utilities is regulated by Boulder County’s Utility Construction Permit Requirements.
+To request a utility construction permit, visit our Utility Construction Permit webpage.
+For more information, send us an email or call 303-682-6737.